SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-This route takes about four hours to reach the entrance and another forty-five minutes to reach Yosemite Valley.
+This route takes about 4 hours to reach the park entrance and another 45 minutes to reach Yosemite Valley.

-You'll leave San Francisco over the Bay Bridge along I-80.
-You'll then follow the signs to I-580 and take this all the way to I-205 toward Tracy/Stockton.
-You'll then take I-5 for one mile until you reach the CA-120 exit toward Manteca/Sonora.
+You'll leave San Francisco over the Bay Bridge on highway I-80.
+You'll then follow the signs for I-580 E and take this all the way to I-205 toward Tracy/Stockton.
+You'll then take I-5 N for one mile until you reach the CA-120 exit toward Manteca/Sonora.

-You will then follow the signs to stay on CA-120 east until you reach the entrance to Yosemite National Park.
+You will then follow the signs to stay on CA-120 E until you reach the Big Oak Flat entrance to Yosemite National Park.

-This is also the route you want to take to reach the Hetch Hetchy entrance, which is also about four hours from San Francisco.
-It's then another twenty minutes to reach the reservoir.
+This is also the route you want to take to reach the Hetch Hetchy entrance, which is a little farther north and not as trafficked.
+Instead of taking CA-120 all the way in, you'd take a left about 10 miles earlier onto Cherry Lake Rd/Forest Rte 1N07.
+It's then another 20 minutes to reach the reservoir.

 On your way, you will pass through Oakdale, Groveland, and Buck Meadows.